metadriverse/metadrive/documentation/source/read_data_from_dataset.rst

 Specify the Data to Replay
 ###############################

-MetaDrive currently supports replay the map and traffic flow in Argoverse dataset.
+MetaDrive currently supports replay the map and traffic flow in the sample dataset of argoverse-tracking.
+We will add more scenarios for customized selection in the near future.
-As shown in `ArgoverseEnv <https://github.com/decisionforce/metadrive/blob/main/metadrive/envs/argoverse_env.py>`_, we specify few parameters to limit the map in a region of the city.
+As shown in `ArgoverseEnv <https://github.com/decisionforce/metadrive/blob/main/metadrive/envs/argoverse_env.py>`_, we use a few parameters to specify the data to be loaded.
 Here is the detailed explaination of those parameters:

-- :code:`argoverse_city` (str = "PIT"): Optional in ["PIT", XXX].
-The shortcut of the specified city.
+- :code:`argoverse_city`: The shortcut of the specified city.
-- :code:`argoverse_map_xcenter` (float): The XXXX

-	python metadrive/examples/drive_in_argoverse.py

-We will add more scenarios for customized selection in the near future.
-For users' reference, we explain the role of several values in :code:`metadrive/envs/argoverse_env.py`:

-	- :code:`xcenter`, :code:`ycenter`, :code:`radius`: Only roads within the circle with corresponding center and radius will be loaded.
+- :code:`argoverse_map_center`, :code:`radius`: Only roads within the circle with corresponding center and radius will be loaded.
-	-
+- :code:`argoverse_spawn_lane_index`: Node indexes indicating where the agent is initialized.
+- :code:`argoverse_destination_node`: Node index indicating the destination of the agent.
+- :code:`argoverse_log_id`: We select one sample of argoverse-tracking data with this id as folder name.